-Duo determines trusted device status on Android devices by leveraging the installed Duo Mobile application on a given device to verify device information.
+Duo determines trusted device status on Android devices by leveraging the installed and activated Duo Mobile application on a given device to verify device information.
 To enable this verification you'll need to grant Duo read-only access to those devices via your MobileIron Core MDM's API access.

 Click the Add button and choose Add Local User on the pop-up menu.